ccims/gropius-login-service/docs/index.md

 ## CSRF

 All state-changing requests for which the cookie is sent requires CSRF protection.
-We always require the session-bound CSRF token `cookie#csrf` for any such request.
+Therefore, we always require the session-bound CSRF token `cookie#csrf` for any such request.

 We require additional CSRF protection for flow-related state-changing requests to bind the requests to the correct flow.
 Therefore, we always require the flow-bound CSRF token `cookie#flow#id` for any such request.